TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/troubleshooting/_index.md

 - Use the {{% lbs %}} packet forwarder
 - Change your gateway EUI

+## My UDP gateway is connected, but the Console persistently shows it as offline.
+What do I do?

+As explained [here]({{< ref "/gateways/troubleshooting#how-does-the-things-stack-console-know-whether-a-gateway-is-connected" >}}), {{% tts %}} Console shows UDP gateway as offline if it doesn't receive 3 consecutive `PULL_DATA` messages from it.
+This might be due to gateway connectivity issues, but it can also be due to high keep alive interval that is configured in the gateway packet forwarder.
+To make sure that the latter isn't causing gateway to appear offline in the Console, you should configure your gateway's keep alive interval to recommended value of 5 seconds.
+For further questions regarding this, we recommend contacting your gateway's manufacturer.

 ## Why do I still see connection stats of a gateway I previously disconnected?

 After disconnecting a gateway, the connection stats will still be available for 48 hours.
 The HTTP endpoint will return the status code `200 OK` and the connection stats will contain the `disconnected_at` field.
 If the gateway remains inactive for more than 48 hours, the HTTP endpoint will then return the `404 Not Found (gateway <gtw_id> not connected)` status.